dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

   widely deployed but which may eventually be widely deployed".
-Hybrid signatures are mostly motivated by preparation for post-quantum transition or use in long-term post-quantum deployment, hence the reference to post-quantum algorithms through this draft.
+Hybrid signatures are mostly motivated by preparation for post-quantum transition or use in long-term post-quantum deployment, hence the reference to post-quantum algorithms through this document.
 However, the majority of the discussion in this document applies equally well to future transitions to other next-generation algorithms.

-- Artifact: An artifact is evidence of the sender's intent to hybridize a signature that remains even if a component algorithm tag is removed.
+- Artifact: An artifact is evidence of the sender's intent to hybridize a signature that remains even if a component signature is removed.
 Artifacts can be e.g., at the algorithmic level (e.g., within the digital signature), or at the protocol level (e.g., within the certificate), or on the system policy level (e.g., within the